graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 ### Who is eligible?

 Any individual working in the GraphQL developer community who can receive a payment from a US-based organization.
 Please note that this program is not work-for-hire, and this is not an employment arrangement.

 **Only individuals are eligible to receive funding.**

 ### Are there any restrictions on what I produce?

 Yes.
-All outcomes from the grant must be for the benefit of the GraphQL community, meaning that code must be contributed to our public repos under the appropriate open source license (generally MIT).
+All outcomes from the grant must be for the benefit of the GraphQL community, meaning that code must be contributed to public repositories under an appropriate open source license (generally MIT).
 Publications and documentation should be available to the public and not behind a paywall.
 We also expect every recipient to write a blog post summarizing the work they've done and how it benefits the community at large.